binbashar/le-ref-architecture-doc/docs/first-steps/security-and-shared-accounts.md

 leverage terraform apply
 ```

-!!! note
-    The `apply` command may result in an error similar to:

-    ```
-    Error: error creating public access block policy for S3 bucket (me-security-terraform-backend):
-    OperationAborted: A conflicting conditional operation is currently in progress against this resource.
-    Please try again.
-    ```

-    If this happens, please re-run the command.

 Now, to push the local `.tfstate` to the bucket, uncomment the `backend` section for the `terraform` configuration in `security/base-tf-backend/config.tf`

 ``` terraform